 While these serums will condition your lashes and can make them softer, and healthier, some may make them appear fuller and thicker, it’s important to note that they will not make your lashes grow longer.

-Prostaglandin analogues are a class of drugs that bind to prostaglandin receptors.
-During the treatment of patients with elevated intraocular pressure (IOP) and glaucoma with eye drops that contained a prostaglandin analogue, it was noticed that the patients undergoing treatment developed longer, thicker lashes.
+Prostaglandin analogs are a class of drugs that bind to prostaglandin receptors.
+During the treatment of patients with elevated intraocular pressure (IOP) and glaucoma with eye drops that contained a prostaglandin analog, it was noticed that the patients undergoing treatment developed longer, thicker lashes.

-Allergan, the pharmaceutical company that developed the drug, looked into its application for lash enhancing.
-After clinical trials to study the safety and effectiveness for lash growth, LATISSE was approved by the FDA in December of 2008.
+Allergan, the pharmaceutical company that developed the drug, looked into its application for lash enhancement.
+After clinical trials to study the safety and effectiveness of lash growth, LATISSE was approved by the FDA in December of 2008.

 Latisse is the only FDA-approved lash serum and the only one classified as a drug, rather than a cosmetic.
 It is only available by prescription from your doctor.
 It is also the only lash serum that has been clinically proven to grow longer lashes.

-This is due to its active ingredient: Bimatoprost, which is a prostaglandin analogue.
+This is due to its active ingredient: Bimatoprost, which is a prostaglandin analog.

-There are other brands of over-the-counter lash serum that use a synthetic prostaglandin analogue as their active ingredient.
+Other brands of over-the-counter lash serum use a synthetic prostaglandin analog as their active ingredient.
 These serums should give you the same result as Latisse.

-But as they fall under the ‘beauty products’ category, there are no regulations in terms of how much of the active ingredient has to be used to get the desired results not is there a requirement to list any side effects of their ingredients.
+But as they fall under the ‘beauty products’ category, there are no regulations in terms of how much of the active ingredient has to be used to get the desired results.
+There is also no requirement to list any side effects of their ingredients.